sistemicorp/scripts/docs/source/_development.rst

 Notes about the command line development environment,

 * parallel, multi-threaded, multiple test jigs are not supported

-* script is run as a single thread
+  * script is run as a single thread - cannot test parallelism

-* NO results are sent to the Lente Server, however a local file with the results will be created for inspection purposes.
+* Results are NOT sent to the Lente Server, however a local Result file with the results will be created for inspection purposes.
-* script substitutions are not supported, use helper script `prism_subs.py`
+* script substitutions are not supported, leaving two options for developers,

+  * rename script `subs` section to something else and populate the subs manually, save this script to a new name while developing.
+Revert after everything is working.
+  * use helper script `prism_subs.py`, which will perform the substitutions.
+This helper needs to be modified per script it is used on.

 After your script is running in the command line mode, you can try it in the Prism GUI.